cabforum/servercert/docs/BR.md

 2. Be signed by an OCSP Responder whose Certificate is signed by the CA that issued the Certificate whose revocation status is being checked.

-In the latter case, the OCSP signing Certificate MUST contain an extension of type id-pkix-ocsp-nocheck, as defined by RFC6960.
+In the latter case, the OCSP signing Certificate MUST contain an extension of type `id-pkix-ocsp-nocheck`, as defined by RFC6960.

 ### 4.9.10 On-line revocation checking requirements

 OCSP responders operated by the CA SHALL support the HTTP GET method, as described in RFC 6960 and/or RFC 5019.

-The validity interval of an OCSP response is the difference in time between the thisUpdate and nextUpdate field, inclusive.
+The validity interval of an OCSP response is the difference in time between the `thisUpdate` and `nextUpdate` field, inclusive.
 For purposes of computing differences, a difference of 3,600 seconds shall be equal to one hour, and a difference of 86,400 seconds shall be equal to one day, ignoring leap-seconds.

 For the status of Subscriber Certificates: